AnuragValhe/Fraudulent-Transactions-Detection/README.md

 ![Data Overview](data_overview.png)

-No null values were present, and features like `Time` and `Amount` needed scaling, which we handled using `StandardScaler`.
+Some null values were removed, and features like `Time` and `Amount` needed scaling, which we handled using `StandardScaler`.

 ---